False Seat Belt Latching

 G.M. claimed that it had commissioned independent research from an accident analysis laboratory in Arizona which proved that the inertial forces required to achieve an inertial unlatch in an accident were so severe as to be impossible in all but the most severe accidents (where the impact forces were so severe that even a properly-belted occupant could not be expected to survive).

 In November, 1992, even before the industry's written responses were received and fully considered, NHTSA denied the petition on the basis that no evidence suggested inertial unlatching was actually a problem in real world conditions.
 Nonetheless, since 1992, hundreds of lawsuits have been filed against the major automakers citing inertial unlatching as the cause of deaths and serious injuries to occupants of RCF-67 and Type I-equipped vehicles.

-Auto Defect Legal Help: Contact our office if you've had an issue with a malfunctioning seat belt latch or other related auto part that resulted in injury or death.
-Call 1-800-561-4887 or fill out our free case review request.
+Auto Defect Legal Help: Contact our office if you've had an issue with a malfunctioning seat belt latch that resulted in injury to you or wrongful death to a loved one.
+Call us or fill out our form for a free case review.

 (click on icons for more information)